herber/minp/readme.md

 ## About

-`Minp` is a barebones promise polyfill it does not nearly cover the whole promise [specification](https://promisesaplus.com/) but it is really tiny(<30 loc). `Minp` is meant to be used in libraries that want to offer promise goodness to every use without shipping huge polyfills.
+`Minp` is a barebones promise polyfill it does not nearly cover the whole promise [specification](https://promisesaplus.com/) but it is really tiny(<30 loc). `Minp` is meant to be used in libraries that want to offer promise goodness to everyone without having to ship huge polyfills.

 ## Install